Q: What are my options for refinishing our case goods and public area furniture?

 Q: How much does your refinishing cost, and are there any other costs?

-Our base price to do our Standard Refinishing is $125 per room.
+Our base price to do our Standard Refinishing runs between 4% and 8% of the replacement cost of the case goods.
 This would include the usual pieces:

 - Dresser/entertainment unit

 Our Standard Refinishing includes blending all the scratches throughout the room to match the existing finish, AND we apply our Full Refinishing techniques on all the high-wear edges, which usually include: front of writing desk and legs, top front edges on dressers and nightstands, lower trim on dresser where vacuuming has badly scuffed it, the front edge of the bathroom vanity, and the front edge on another piece like a side table.